 Students will only be allowed to use Paul Mitchell technical kits and equipment while enrolled at the School.
-Students may purchase the Paul Mitchell Technical kit in its entirety from the School, or the individual contents may be purchased independently.
-Students are responsible to purchase a Paul Mitchell Technical Kit at an additional cost apart from the tuition.
-Please note that Students are responsible for the purchase of personal stationery supplies.

-If purchased independently, the items must meet the criteria listed on the School's Technical Kit List.
-The most recent Technical Kit list can be requested from the School.
-If the student needs to replace a technical kit or equipment item at any time during his or her enrollment in the school, these items may be purchased through the School or independently.
-Technical kit contents and/or textbooks are subject to change.
+Students may purchase the Paul Mitchell Technical kit in it's entirety from the school, or they may be purchased independently.
+If purchased independently, they must meet the criteria listed on the Student Technical Kit List.
+Refer to the catalog kit list.
+If the student needs to replace a technical kit or equipment item at any time during his or her enrollment in the school, these items may be purchased through the school or independently.

 Students are advised to refrain from loaning any part of their technical kit or textbooks.
-The School is not responsible for items that are lost or stolen.
+The school is not responsible for items that are lost or stolen.
+Published kit lists herein are subject to change.

-All education apps will work on a compatible IOS device.
-If a Student has access to a compatible IOS device, an iPad purchase may not be necessary.
+All education apps will work on an Iphone.
+If a student has access to an Iphone, that is compatible with the apps, an Ipad purchase may not be necessary.

-Right to Independent Purchase of iPad, Textbooks and Technical Kit: Any Student who desires to independently purchase their iPad, textbook or technical kit from a source other than the School has the right to do so.
-A Student who chooses to do this should notify the School prior to signing the enrollment agreement.
+Right to Independent Purchase of IPad, Textbooks and Technical Kit: Any student who desires to independently purchase their IPad, textbook or technical kit from a vendor other than Paul Mitchell The School Atlanta has the right to do so.
+A student who chooses to do this should notify the school during contracting.